 What is Accrual Basis Accounting?

-When transactions are booked as they are earned or incurred.
+Transactions are booked as they are earned or incurred.
 The accrual method follows the Matching Principle.
 Meaning all costs and revenue need to be recorded in the same time period.
-So accrued revenue may not have come in yet, and accrued expenses may not have been paid for.
-But in the accrual method transactions are recorded together.
+So accrued revenue may not have come in yet, and accrued expenses may not have been paid for, but with the accrual method transactions are recorded together.

 Example of Accrual Accounting

 At this point in July, there are no transactions that affect income or expenses.
 The deposit sits on the balance sheet as a customer prepayment.
 It is not revenue yet because the cake is not ready.
-The raw materials expense to make the cake will be on the balance sheet as well.
-It is not an expense because the cake is not ready yet.
+The raw materials, expensed to make the cake, will be on the balance sheet as well.
+It is not reconciled because the cake is not ready yet.
 The balance sheet is a temporary placeholder for accrued journal entries.

 Come September, the customer picks up the cake and pays the rest of the order.
 Now the 50% deposit and the remaining cash received, is recognized as revenue.
 You will also recognize all the ingredients you used for the cake.
-They are adjusted as an expense in September.
-Your revenue and expenses line up in the same period.
+They are adjusted as an expense in September so revenue and expenses line up in the same period.